lgilz/python-intmaniac/README.md

 # INTManiac

-This python script defines a "matrix test runner", which is basically a fancy way of saying ...

-* Define one or more `docker-compose` templates
-* Define a set of variables
-* Combine compose templates and variables and run all combinations.

-The idea is that you have a program / service / thing, which has to be integration tested, user acceptance tested, or otherwise tested, and you want to do this in an automated way using docker-compose environments.

-For an example of a possible configuration see below.
+This python tool enables you to run a test program against a set of containers to smoke- / integration- / acceptance-test your program. `docker-compose` is used to create your program environment stack, while `docker` is used to run a container with a test program against that stack.

+You can run a matrix test, which means you can check several combinations of containers with each other.

+This tool is available as docker container as well.
 There is a constantly updated docker container available under:

 * `quay.io/flypenguin/intmaniac`